South Carolina Senate Race Update: Lindsey Graham Not Getting Help From Donald Trump As Race Remains Tight

 “On one level, Trump’s absence from South Carolina may seem unusual,” The Daily Beast reported.
 “Graham not only votes with Trump but golfs with Trump, and he has been perhaps his most visible defender in the Senate, where he’s frequently asked by reporters for special insights into the president’s various plans and moods.
 And the president has traveled across the country to stump for Senate candidates who are far less close to him than Graham.”

-But it went on to note that Trump himself is locked in a tight race with Democratic challenger Joe Biden, leading him to spend the majority of his time in battleground states while ignoring more reliably red states like South Carolina.
-With Biden polling close in more traditional GOP strongholds like Georgia and Texas, forcing the president to spend time in both of these states, there is even less time for him to hitting the campaign trail to help allies like Graham.
+The report went on to note that Trump himself is locked in a tight race with Democratic challenger Joe Biden, leading him to spend the majority of his time in battleground states while ignoring more reliably red states like South Carolina.
+With Biden polling close in more traditional GOP strongholds like Georgia and Texas, forcing the president to spend time in both states, there is even less time for him to hitting the campaign trail to help allies like Graham.

-Graham’s races has attracted some national attention, with many on the left aiming to help unseat Graham for his vocal support of Trump and his role in pushing the nomination of Amy Coney Barrett to the Supreme Court, a sharp reversal from 2016 when he said that Republicans should not push forward a nominee for Barack Obama in the final months before an election.
+Graham’s race has attracted some national attention, with many on the left aiming to help unseat him for his vocal support of Trump and his role in pushing the nomination of Amy Coney Barrett to the Supreme Court, a sharp reversal from 2016 when he said that Republicans should not push forward a nominee for Barack Obama in the final months before an election.

 Harrison has seen a strong fundraising boost, smashing records for a Senate candidate and attracting support from a number of national figures.